Frijol/climate-change/notes/energy/infrastructure.md

 * The Wikipedia page on [Utility frequency](https://en.wikipedia.org/wiki/Utility_frequency) has some great coverage of why specific grid voltages and frequencies were chosen
 * North America is typically on a 60Hz/110V system; Europe is typically 50Hz/230V.
 Other places vary, and there doesn't seem to be a significant advantage of one vs. the other (as long as it's consistent)
 * Frequency and voltage need to be adjusted in real time – here's [a graph from National Grid in the UK](https://en.wikipedia.org/wiki/Automatic_Generation_Control) and [a map of changing frequencies as measured by the public in North America](http://fnetpublic.utk.edu/frequencymap.html)
+* AGC is a system feedback mechanism that automatically detects small load variations and redistributes the burden of power generation between available generators to keep frequency close to standard [Graves, 1-5][Graves]
+* Power generation systems don't all produce at the same price– ideally AGC would select for power to be produced for minimal cost, but this is not always physically feasible (it could overload a plant's ability to maintain frequency or a section of transmission infrastructure).
+Power route through lines also impacts line loss, creating a complex economic tradeoff [Graves, 1-5][Graves]
+* Some utilities use OPF (optimum power flow simulations) to determine changing rules for AGC [Graves, 1-5][Graves]
+* Transmission line operators have been using computational modeling to determine which generators to spin up to match load and to account for contingency scenarios since at least 1995 [Graves, 1-5][Graves]

 #### Generator basics
 * A "prime mover" is the part of the generator that converts an energy source (like steam, water, wind) into mechanical energy
 * An electrical generator works by electromagnetic induction– a conductor moves in a magnetic field (or vice versa) & electric current is induced in that conductor proportional to the motion.
 This also causes back EMF, resisting the motion and requiring more force to move
 * Generators connected to the grid all run with the same frequency.
 Depending on phase, they might move at different speeds (the most common type on the grid is three-phase)
 * Because generators on the grid have to be all the same frequency, input energy has to increase to counteract EMF as electrical load on the system increases.
 Imagine a
 * The frequency of a synchronous generator is F=PN/120 where P is the number of poles and N is the speed of the generator in RPM
 * Before AGC, one generator in a system would be designated the regulating unit and manually adjusted to match load, the rest of the units would match from speed droop